NetApp FAS: AFF

 All-Flash FAS, also known as AFF A-series.
 Usually, AFF systems based on the same hardware as FAS but first one optimized and works only with SSD drives on the back end while the second one can use HDD and SSD as a cache: for example, AFF A700 & FAS9000, A300 & FAS8200, A200 & FAS2600, A220 & FAS2700 use the same hardware, but AFF systems do not include Flash Cache cards.
 Also, AFF systems do not support FlexArray with third-party storage array virtualization functionality.
-AFF is a Unified system and can provide SAN & NAS data protocol connectivity, and in addition to traditional SAN & NAS protocols in FAS systems, AFF has block-based NVMe/FC protocol for systems with 32Gbit/s FC ports.
+AFF is a Unified system and can provide SAN & NAS data protocol connectivity, and in addition to traditional SAN & NAS protocols in FAS systems, AFF has block-based NVMe/FC protocol for systems with 32 Gbit/s FC ports.
 AFF & FAS use the same firmware image, and nearly all noticeable functionality for the end-user is the same for both storage systems.
 However, internally data is processed and handled differently in ONTAP.
 AFF systems, for example, use different Write Allocation algorithms as compared to FAS systems.
-Because AFF systems have faster underlying SSD drives, Inline data deduplication in ONTAP systems is nearly not noticeable (~2% performance impact on low-end systems).
+Because AFF systems have faster underlying SSD drives, Inline data deduplication in ONTAP systems is nearly not noticeable (≈2% performance impact on low-end systems).

 ASA

 All SAN Array running ONTAP, and based on AFF platform thus inherits its features & functionalities, and data internally processed and handled the same as in AFF systems.
 All other ONTAP-based hardware and software platforms can be referred to as Unified ONTAP meaning they can provide unified access with SAN & NAS data protocols.
 ONTAP architecture in ASA systems is the same as in FAS & AFF, with no changes.
 ASA systems using the same firmware image as AFF & FAS systems.
 ASA is the same as AFF, and the only difference is in the access to the storage over the network with SAN protocols: ASA provides symmetric active/active access to the block devices (LUN or NVMe namespaces), while Unified ONTAP systems continue to use ALUA and ANA for the block protocols.
+The original ASA platform was first announced in 2019 and re-launched in May 2023.